is the rare, precious opportunity you've been waiting for! Unlike

-INTI RAYMI: FESTIVAL OF THE SUN and HOUSE OF THE
+INTI RAYMI: FESTIVAL OF THE SUN IN CUSCO and HOUSE OF THE MOON

-In Cusco city - around the main square, we dedicate the morning to enjoying the performance of the Festival of the Sun (Inti Raymi).
+We dedicate the morning to enjoying the performance of the Festival of the Sun (Inti Raymi), around the main square in Cusco city.
 Beautiful celebration in Cusco honoring the solstice.
-In the afternoon we discover the House of the Moon, an amazing place related to the feminine energies.
+We enjoy some of the choreographies related to the festivity of the Sun in Cusco.
+Following this memorable artistic presentation, in the afternoon we discover the House of the Moon, an amazing place related to the feminine energies.
 Late in the afternoon ceremony with drums.
 Overnight in Cusco (Vegetarian Dinner)